soumyadip-adak99/Spring_Boot_Mini_Project/README.md

 ### 2. **MongoDB Database Connection Dependency for Maven**

-To connect to MongoDB from Spring Boot, include the following dependency:
+To connect to MongoDB from Spring Boot, include the following dependency in your `pom.xml`:

 ```xml
 <dependency>